Clemapfel/jluna/docs/manual.md

 Because of this, it is best to assume that we have to **reformat** any C++-side memory before moving it Julia-side.

 In jluna, the **inverse is not true**.
 We do not have to reformat Julia-side memory to interact with it C++-side.
-This is the entire purpose of the library, it is made possible through `jluna::Proxy`.
+This is the entire purpose of the library, and it is made possible through `jluna::Proxy`.

 `jluna::Proxy` is a proxy, or stand-in, of arbitrary Julia-side memory.
 Internally, it simply holds a pointer to whatever memory it is managing.
 Copying the proxy copies this pointer, not the Julia-side memory.
 Moving the proxy does not affect the Julia-side memory.
 If we want to actually change the Julia-side memory being managed, we use the proxies member functions.